HazyResearch/deepdive/doc/walkthrough.md

 psql -c "TRUNCATE sentences CASCADE;" deepdive_spouse
 {% endhighlight %}

 Great, our first extractor is ready!
 When you execute `run.sh` DeepDive should run the new extractor and populate the `sentences` table with the result.
 Note that natural language processing is quite CPU intensive and may take a while to run.
 On a 2013 MacBook Pro the NLP extractor needed 1 hour to process all of the raw text documents.
 You can speed up this process by working with a smaller subset of the documents and using `"""SELECT article_id, text FROM articles ORDER BY article_id ASC LIMIT 100"""` as the input query to the extractor.
 Alternatively, you can also load the finished NLP result into the database directly.
-We provide a dump of the full `sentences` table in `data/sentences.dump`.
+We provide a dump of the full `sentences` table in `data/sentences_dump.csv`.

 {% highlight bash %}
-psql -d deepdive_spouse -c "copy sentences from STDIN CSV;" < ../../examples/spouse_example/data/sentences_dump.csv
+psql -d deepdive_spouse -c """
+    COPY sentences(sentence_id, document_id, sentence, words, lemma, pos_tags, dependencies, ner_tags)
+    FROM STDIN CSV;""" < ../../examples/spouse_example/data/sentences_dump.csv
 {% endhighlight %}